suit-wg/architecture/draft-ietf-suit-architecture.md

 ## Operate with a small bootloader

-Throughout this document we assume that the bootloader itself is distinct from the role of the fw consumer and therefore does not manage the firmware update process.
+Throughout this document we assume that the bootloader itself is distinct from the role of the firmware consumer and therefore does not manage the firmware update process.
 This may give the impression that the bootloader itself is a completely separate component, which is mainly responsible for selecting a firmware image to boot.